D-Mizzy4096/online-store-sales-analysis/README.md

-E-COMMERCE SALES ANALYTICS DASHBOARD (MICROSOFT EXCEL) BACKGROUND
+E-COMMERCE SALES ANALYTICS DASHBOARD
+BACKGROUND
-Every successful business generates data, but data alone does not improve decision-making.
+Every successful business generates data, but data alone does not improve decision making.
 Imagine being a manager responsible for monitoring daily sales, tracking customer purchases, evaluating marketing campaigns, and ensuring orders are successfully delivered.
 Reviewing hundreds or even thousands of transaction records manually would be time-consuming and inefficient.
 This project demonstrates how raw e-commerce transaction data can be transformed into an interactive business intelligence dashboard using Microsoft Excel.
 Starting with over 1,200 online store transactions, I cleaned the data, developed meaningful KPIs, built PivotTables, designed interactive visualizations, and created an executive dashboard that enables stakeholders to monitor business performance in real time.
 Rather than simply displaying numbers, the dashboard tells the story behind the business revealing where revenue comes from, which customers create the most value, how marketing campaigns perform, and where operational improvements can be made.
 BUSINESS PROBLEM
 The business wanted answers to critical questions such as:
 •	E-Commerce Sales Dashboard | Microsoft Excel